Frequently Asked Questions About Michigan Divorce

 What are the grounds for divorce in Michigan?

 A Michigan court has the power to terminate the relationship between the parties regardless of who did what to whom since Michigan is a “no-fault” state.
-However, the court may consider fault in determining division of marital property, child custody and spousal support.
+However, the court may consider fault in determining the division of marital property, child custody and spousal support.

 Is it better to be the first to file and why?

-It depends on the circumstances; however, it is generally better to be on the giving rather than the receiving end of a petition for divorce.
+It depends on the circumstances; however, it is generally better to be on the giving end rather than the receiving end of a petition for divorce.
 Also, when you are the filing party, you have the ability to set some guidelines regarding custody, parenting time, payment of support, as well as payment of marital bills.

 How do I start a divorce?

 In Michigan, it is necessary to file a Complaint for Divorce with the circuit court of the county where you or your spouse resides.
-However, either you or your spouse must have resided in the county where you file for at least 10 days immediately before you file in the county.
+However, either you or your spouse must have resided in the county where you filed for at least 10 days immediately before you filed in the county.
 Also, either you or your spouse must have lived in Michigan for at least 180 days immediately before you file.
 If you are served with a divorce complaint, you must file an answer within 21 days.
 If you fail to file an answer within 21 days, you may be precluded from participating in your own divorce because a default can be entered against you.

 How long does it take to get divorced?